fuzzylabs/edge-vision-power-estimation/jetson/power_logging/README.md

     git push origin raw_data_v1
     ```

+    After the PR related to raw dataset is merged, a tag for that specific version of raw dataset should be created.
+To know more about tagging, refer to [DVC tagging](../../docs/DVC.md#tagging) documentation.

 > [!NOTE]
 > Learn more about the format of dataset collected in the [raw dataset](../../docs/DatasetFormats.md#raw-dataset-format) section.